-4.3.2 Environmental Conditions
+4.4.2 Environmental conditions

-Any potential problems that may impact sight distances at entry and exit points to leaseholds should be identified and addressed.
+Any potential problems due that may impact sight distances at entry and exits points to leaseholds should be identified and addressed.
 The need for any temporary re-positioning of road furniture should also be identified.

-Care should be taken to ensure traffic control devices will not affect roads in an east-west direction through shadowing or glare.
+Care should be taken to ensure that traffic control device locations will not be affected by shadowing or glare on roads in the east-west direction.

 Measures to remove and store signs during cyclone preparations should be included in this section.
-Where there is a Cyclone Response Plan proposed for the site, the TMP should refer to that document.
+Where there is a Cyclone Response Plan proposed for the site, the operational TMP should refer to that document.

-4.3.3 Hazardous Facilities and Conditions
+4.4.3 Hazardous facilities and conditions

-Any dangerous goods sites (such as fuel stations, public pools, generating plants, etc.), gas and electricity transmission features and any other potentially dangerous facilities/situations that have the potential to impact or be affected by the construction traffic, should be recorded in the TMP.
-Risks associated with such hazardous facilities should form part of the respective TMP risk assessment.
+Any dangerous goods sites (such as fuel stations, public pools, generating plants, etc.), gas and electricity transmission features and any other potentially dangerous facilities/situations that have the potential to impact or be affected by the construction traffic, should be recorded in the operational TMP.
+Risks associated with such hazardous facilities should form part of the respective operational TMP risk assessment.

-4.3.4 Impact on Adjoining Road Network
+4.4.4 Impact on adjoining road network

 Change of normal operations on site may have significant impacts on traffic flow on the port's roads by causing excessive delays or queue lengths, particularly for other leaseholders.
 This may require specific traffic engineering analytical skills to assess the potential impacts.
-The TMP should document details of any such consideration and analysis, along with any proposed measures to mitigate potential impacts on the adjoining road network.
+The operational TMP should document details of any such consideration and analysis, along with any proposed measures to mitigate potential impacts on the adjoining road network.

-4.4 Risk Identification and Assessment
+4.5 Risk identification and assessment

-The TMP should include an assessment of all potential risks associated with the traffic passing near and through the construction site and should determine the operational measures that minimise the risk.
+The operational TMP should include an assessment of all potential risks associated with the traffic passing near and through the site, and should determine the operational measures that minimise the risk.

 The identification and assessment process should be undertaken in accordance with AS/NZS 4360, and the likelihood and consequences should be rated after risk treatments (that is residual risk) have been determined.
-The site manager should, so far as practicable, control or reduce identified risks in accordance with the hierarchy of control as defined by ISO45001.
+The site manager should, as far as practicable, control or reduce identified risks in accordance with the hierarchy of control as defined by AS/NZS4801.

-The TMP should provide details of the mechanism that will be used to identify and assess future hazards as they arise throughout the construction works.
+The operational TPM should provide details of the mechanism that will be used to identify and assess future hazards as they arise throughout the life of the site.